justinecasino/quarry-operations-direct-cost-analysis/README.md

 ## Problem Statement

-Quarry operations involve multiple interconnected processes (drilling, blasting, extraction, loading, hauling, and stockpiling), each contributing to total production cost.

-However:

-Costs are often fragmented across different datasets

-Hauling and operations are analyzed separately

-There is limited visibility into true cost per m³ per process
+Operational data in quarry operations is often fragmented across multiple datasets, limiting visibility into true cost per m³ and key cost drivers, which can lead to inefficient decision-making and cost control.

-Decision-makers lack a unified view of cost drivers

-👉 The goal of this project is to integrate and model operational data to enable accurate, process-level cost analysis and performance monitoring.
+This project addresses this gap by building a unified data model to enable accurate process-level cost analysis and support better cost efficiency decisions across the full production cycle.

 ## Methodology
 ### 1. Data Generation